netsec-ethz/rains/design-scalable-signature-updates.md

 cope with a possible delegation failure of its superior zone.
 Additionally, it enables this zone to also have a regular delegation assertion schedule with its subordinate.
 A regular schedule helps to detect possible delegation errors early on and gives the involved parties more time to solve them.
+Additionally, one signature is enough for each delegation assertion.
+This takes off pressure during signing for large zones with many delegations and reduces the amount of work a rains server must do to check the delegation's validity.

 ## Possible delegation errors